On the generalization of the Kruskal-Szekeres coordinates: a global conformal charting of the Reissner-Nordstrom spacetime: Discussion and Conclusion

 \section{Discussion and Conclusion}

 After reinterpreting the premises of the Kruskal charting of the Schwarzschild spacetime, we were able to provide a new approach to chart the Reissner–Nordström spacetime featuring two horizons.
 The technique itself showed to be employable in two distinctive ways, resulting in two families of charting systems: conformal global \emph{type-I} and \emph{type-II} charts.
 In both cases, the asymptotic form of the metric approaches the form of metric written in terms of \emph{Type-O} charts.
 We illustrated the success of the provided technique by constructing compact conformal global coordinates of type-I $\mathcal{GK_{I}}$ and of type-II $\mathcal{GK_{II}}$ for the RN spacetime.
-The price we pay for covering the whole spacetime with two horizons with only one chart is time dependence.
-After the construction, one could conclude that the metric is only $C^1$ since the map between $r$ and each of type-I $\mathcal{GK_{I}}$ and of type-II $\mathcal{GK_{II}}$ is monotonic and smooth, and also due to the behavior of the conformal map written in terms of $t$ and $r$ functions.
-Consequently, for both type-I and type-II charts, the metric becomes $C^\infty$ only if we add an extra step in the procedure.
-This additional step aims to promote differentiability if and only if the metric has kinks and was applied by employing relaxing functions to modify the charts at the kinks' locations.
+The price we pay for covering the whole spacetime with two horizons with only one chart is time dependence \cite{Wei_private,wei_2023}.
+After the construction, for both type-I and type-II charts, the metric becomes $C^\infty$ if the kinks in the conformal factor near the horizons cause any ill-differentiability through the extra \emph{relaxation} step in the procedure, we give an example of how to apply this step to the example of type-I chart in appendix \ref{Appendix B}.
 As expected, it is complicated to write the generalized Kruskal coordinates $(\tilde{u},\tilde{v})$ explicitly in terms of the RN coordinates $(t,r)$, related through equation ($\ref{radialplus},\ref{radialminus}$).
 However, we hinted that this could be achieved by utilizing the generalized Lambert function $\mathcal{W}$ in similar manner to the use of the Lambert function $W$ in Schwarzchild case.
-We proved that the domain of $r$ can be globally and monotonically mapped to $\mathcal{GK_{I}}$ and $\mathcal{GK_{II}}$ for any curve of constant $t$.
-We analyzed some aspects of the integral equation relating the null coordinates to $\mathcal{GK_{I}}$ and $\mathcal{GK_{II}}$.
-Finally, we demonstrated that the smoothing technique developed in \cite{soltani_2023} could be thought of as a special case of the type-II family of coordinates.
-Since the Kerr and RN spacetimes share some similarities (i.e. two horizons), our technique might be applicable to the former case given that there is no underlying assumption about the type of spacetime in hand.
+For the charts we have provided of both types, we found that the Hypergeometric functions could be employed to map the non-global null coordinate to type-I and type-II CCG charts.
+Finally, we demonstrated that the smoothing technique developed in \cite{soltani_2023} could be thought of as a special case of the type II family of coordinates, as could be found in Appendix \ref{Appendix A}.
+We believe that it is straightforward to apply this technique to spherical symmetric spacetimes with two horizons including non-strong spherical symmetric ones.
+Whether this procedure is applicable to glued spacetimes through thin shell approximation or to only the axial symmetric Kerr is fuzzy to authors and we believe separate and further analysis is required in order to answer such questions.